PhoenixIra/LeanFSL/README.md

-# Concurrent Quantitative Separation Logic
+# Concurrent Fuzzy Separation Logic
 This repository has some content about concurrent quantitative separation logic.
 It mainly focuses on partial correctness with 0,1 bounded expectations (i.e. probabilities).

 ## How to use